 Does the body language match the words that are being said?

-Be aware that body language can have different interpretations and meaning for different people.
-You may recognise certain body language to mean different things, but it may have a different meaning to the person displaying it.
+Be aware that body language can have different interpretations and meanings for different people.
+You will recognise certain body language to mean different things, but it may have a different meaning to the person displaying it.

-Eye contact for some cultures and countries is a sign of respect,trust and honesty however, in other countries the opposite has the same meaning and so not making eye contact and lowering your eyes is a sign of respect.
+Eye contact for many cultures and countries is a sign of respect,trust and honesty however, in other countries the opposite has the same meaning and so not making eye contact and lowering your eyes is a sign of respect.

-The British way of speaking is calm, we don’t gesticulate as much as other cultures, raising our voice is seen or interpreted to be more aggressive.
-When we look at other ways of speaking it can be interpreted as more aggressive, loud.
-This is often not the case and for others volume = passion not aggression.
+Historically the British way of speaking is seen as calm, we don’t gesticulate as much as in other cultures, and raising our voice is seen or interpreted to be more aggressive.
+When we look at other ways of speaking it can be interpreted as more aggressive.

 Both ways can captivate a room.
 Both can convey passion and captivate an audience but in very different ways.